 How To Clean Ceramic Tile Like a Pro

-• If the tiles are sealed or unsealed
+• Whether the tile is sealed or unsealed

-• If the grout is unsanded, fine sanded, quarry, or epoxy
+• The grout type (unsanded, sanded, quarry, or epoxy)

 How To Clean Ceramic Tile Like a Pro